casdoor/casdoor-website/docs/token/overview.md

 - `Scope` (Scope of authorization)
 - `TokenType` (e.g., `Bearer` type)

-## Token Lifecycle and Invalidation
+## Token lifecycle and invalidation

-Tokens in Casdoor follow a specific lifecycle from creation through invalidation.
-When a user logs in, Casdoor generates both an access token and a refresh token.
-The access token is used for authentication, while the refresh token allows obtaining new access tokens without requiring the user to log in again.
+When a user signs in, Casdoor issues an access token and a refresh token.
+The access token is used for API authentication; the refresh token is used to obtain new access tokens without re-authenticating.

-During SSO logout, Casdoor invalidates tokens by setting their `ExpiresIn` field to 0 or a negative value.
-Both the token introspection endpoint and the refresh token endpoint validate this field before processing requests.
-If a token has `ExpiresIn <= 0`, it's considered invalid and rejected with an error, even if the token itself is structurally valid and hasn't reached its original expiration time.
-This approach ensures that refresh tokens cannot be used to obtain new access tokens after logout, providing complete session termination across all token types.
+On SSO logout, Casdoor invalidates tokens by setting `ExpiresIn` to 0 or a negative value.
+The token introspection and refresh endpoints check this field and reject tokens with `ExpiresIn <= 0`, so refresh tokens cannot be used after logout.
+This gives full session termination across all token types.

-## Token Format Options
+## Token format options

-After logging into the application, there are three options to generate a JWT Token:
+When issuing JWTs, choose among four formats:

 - `JWT`
 - `JWT-Empty`